Geeks in Phoenix

 How to enable the complete right-click context menu in Windows 11 File Explorer

-Do you like to right-click on a file or folder to show the context menu?
+Do you like right-clicking a file or folder to open its context menu?
 Have you noticed that Windows 11 only displays a condensed context menu?
 Here is how to enable the complete context menu in Windows 11.

 How to enable the complete right-click context menu in Windows 11 File Explorer

 One of the most time-saving features in Windows 11 has to be the context menu that appears when you right-click on a file or folder.
-It usually displays all of the actions that can be performed, like open with or send to, and application-specific actions.
+It usually displays all the actions that can be performed, such as open with or send to, as well as application-specific actions.

-But Windows 11, by default, only shows a condensed context menu.
-The only way to get all the available actions to appear in the context menu is to select Show more options.
-But there is a way to enable the complete view of the context menu, but it does require editing the registry.
+But by default, Windows 11 only shows a condensed context menu.
+The only way to display all available actions in the context menu is to select Show more options.
+But there are two (2) ways to get all available context menu actions to appear: a keyboard shortcut you can use on an as-needed basis, or a registry modification that permanently enables the complete right-click context menu.

 Note: Editing the registry incorrectly can cause your computer to run erratically or not even boot.
-It is highly recommended to backup your computer's registry before editing it.
-Creating a Restore Point will backup the current state of your computer, including the registry.
-If you do not feel comfortable editing the registry, please get in touch with a local computer technician for assistance.
+It is highly recommended that you back up your computer's registry before editing it.
+Creating a Restore Point creates a snapshot of your computer's current state, including the registry.
+If you do not feel comfortable editing the registry, please contact a local computer technician for assistance.

-How to enable the full right-click context menu inside of File Explorer
+How to edit the registry to enable the complete right-click menu permanently

-• Left-click on Registry Editor.
+4. Right-click on Registry Editor and select Run as administrator.
 If you're prompted for an administrator password or confirmation, type the password or provide confirmation.

 Windows 11 CLSID registry key